Utkarsh771/Checklist-using-Django-and-PostgreSQL-/README.md

 # Checklist-using-Django-and-PostgreSQL-
-Todo Tasklist in which tasks can be added and removed.
+# Todo Tasklist in which tasks can be added and removed.
 Built using Django, PostgreSQL and JavaScript.
+# after running server, hit URL localhost:8000/